enabled404/Phishing_Detector/README.md

    const API_KEY = 'your_api_key_here';
    ```
 ## Contributing
-Contributions are welcome!
+- **Contributions are welcome!
 If you have any improvements or suggestions, feel free to submit a pull request or open an issue.

 Author
-Saad Khalid (enabled404)
+- **Saad Khalid (enabled404).

-Cybersecurity Enthusiast and Developer.
+- **Cybersecurity Enthusiast and Developer.

 Feel free to reach out for collaborations or suggestions.

 ## Contact
-Email: saadkhalid@example.com
+- **Email: saadkhalid@example.com.
-GitHub: enabled404
+- **GitHub: enabled404

 ## Disclaimer
 This extension uses a third-party API (VirusTotal) to check URLs for phishing threats.
 Use at your own risk.
 Make sure to comply with VirusTotal’s API usage policy.